tsblock/RVCDownloader/README.md

 # HKUST RVC videos bulk downloader
-This project uses yt-dlp and Selenium to download RVC videos from a list of URLs.
+This project uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [Selenium](https://www.selenium.dev/) to download RVC videos from a list of URLs.

-You need Google Chrome or Mozilla Firefox to be installed on your computer, oh and FFmpeg too.
+You probably need FFmpeg to be installed.

+Supports videos from `rvcmedia.ust.hk` and `hkust.zoom.us`.
 ## Usage
 ### Setup virtual environment
 ```sh